melaniehuang/creative-coding-studio/course-material/week-04.md

 height
 ```

-And about making our own.
+And about making our own both globally...

 ```processing
 //global variables